weaveworks/weave-gitops-docs/docs/cli-reference.md

-  add         Add a workload repository to a wego cluster list        List applications under wego control pause       Pause an application status      Get status of a workload under wego control unpause     Unpause an application
+  add         Add a workload repository to a wego cluster list        List applications under wego control pause       Pause an application remove      Add a workload repository to a wego cluster status      Get status of a workload under wego control unpause     Unpause an application